serverless/blog/posts/2018-05-02-fn-serverless.md

 **Fn Flow** allows developers to build and orchestrate higher level workflows of functions all inside their programming language of choice.
 It makes it easy to use parallelism, sequencing/chaining, error handling, fan in/out, etc., without learning complicated external models built with long JSON or YAML templates.

+For more information on the fn project and why they built it, I highly recommend checking out [this post](https://medium.com/fnproject/8-reasons-why-we-built-the-fn-project-bcfe45c5ae63).

 ## Fn + Serverless Framework

 <img align="right" width="160" height="160" src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/fn-thumb.jpg">

-Starting today, you can now use fn and the serverless framework together 🎉.
+Starting today, you can now deploy your fn functions using the serverless framework & the familiar `serverless.yml` config we have all grown to know and love 🎉.

 ## Getting Started with Serverless & Fn